 - Stay stocked up on your NRTs or medication.
 If you’re using an NRT or taking medication to help you quit smoking, make sure you always have enough on hand.

 - Establish new, healthy habits and hobbies.
 It’s very helpful to replace your smoking habit with something else, Roupas says.
 To keep your mind off smoking, you might start your day with some stretches instead of a cigarette.
-Or start cooking from scratch more often — it’s healthier than packaged food or takeout, and it keeps your hands and mind busy.
+Or start cooking from scratch more often.
+Doing so is healthier than packaged food or takeout.
+And it keeps your hands and mind busy.

 What to do if you slip up